-Third Graders can read independently and use comprehension strategies and skills as they read.
+Read independently and use comprehension strategies and skills as they read.

-Third Graders will read and write using a variety of genres.
+Read and write using a variety of genres.

-Third Graders will see their writing develop through revision and editing.
+Will see their writing develop through revision and editing.

-Third Graders learn new words and ideas.
+Learn new words and ideas.

 Cornerstone uses Primary Mathematics, a progressive curriculum that presents concepts in a spiral manner.
 This means that concepts are presented over multiple years so that students are given several exposures to skills before they are expected to master them.

 Primary Mathematics (Standard Edition) is a complete program based on the highly successful Primary Mathematics series from Singapore.
 The program is designed to equip students with a strong foundation in math by focusing on mathematical understanding.
-Topics are covered in depth and taught to mastery.
-Instruction and activities help students develop logical thinking and critical lifelong problem-solving skills.

 Pedagogical Approach and Methodology

 Primary Mathematics approached teaching by focusing on a Concrete~Pictorial~Abstract approach.
 This approach enables students to encounter math in a meaningful way and translate skills from the concrete to the abstract.
 This approach allows students to understand mathematical concepts before learning the “rules” or formulaic expressions.